mcdurdin/msgmon/README.md

 8. What data is redundant in each message?
 (PID, TID)

 9. Allow for command-line based trace recording, so we can avoid having the GUI app for remote use.

+***
+1. Search is case sensitive
+2. Ctrl+F is not working
+3. May need more than 4 search params?
+4. Window treeview should show state at time of selected message.
+5. Window treeview should also use filters for process name, pid, thread.
+6. Window treeview should show icons for apps and windows, and a B&W thread icon.
+7. This all means that Window treeview should be implemented as a custom draw control rather than a TTreeView which has sucky perf.
+8. A change to how the capture works, to correspond with all this.
+The capture should be recording transforms from an initial window snapshot, with each thread mapped independently.

+* For perf reasons, periodically, the whole transformed snapshot should be written out to the database while converting the trace?

+* When a window has a parent from another thread, the child window thread should be responsible for documenting the ownership and this needs to be presented appropriately in the treeview.

+* Include/Exclude on window handle fails (int vs hex discrepancy?)

+9. Add message time to trace view.

 # Data Model